jesajx/digital_forensics_research_literature_overview/README.md

     * 2023-08-31. scopus (query: SRCTITLE({Information Forensics and Security})).
 Grep DOIs containing "TIFS".
 * IEEE International Workshop on Information Forensics and Security (WIFS):
     * 2023-08-31. scopus (query: SRCTITLE({Information Forensics and Security})).
 Grep DOIs containing "WIFS".

-more TODO:
-* TODO DFRWS (I suspect not everything is published as special issues of Digital Investigation, especially older papers).
+* International Conference on Availability, Reliability and Security (ARES)
-* ARES WSDF and ARES IoT-SECFOR. download dois from IEEE and ACM.
+    * Only subtracks/workshops: WSDF and IoT-SECFOR.
+    * 2023-08-31.
+From ACM library and IEEE Xplore.
+ARES was published by IEEE until 2016 and since then by ACM.
+I looked at the "table of contents" of each proceeding to figure out which papers were in what workshop and then copied dois one paper at a time.
+* International Symposium on Digital Forensics and Security (ISDFS)
+    * 2023-09-03. from IEEE Xplore.
+* International Conference on Digital Forensics and Cyber Crime (ICDF2C)
+    * 2023-09-03. from Springer Link.
+* International Journal of Digital Crime and Forensics (IJDCF)
+    * 2023-09-03. from Scopus.
+* International Journal of Electronic Security and Digital Forensics (IJESDF)
+    * 2023-09-03. from Scopus.

+## Note on IEEE Xplore
-    * ieee: go to ares on ieee xplore (https://ieeexplore.ieee.org/xpl/conhome/1001707/all-proceedings), then check "search within publication" near the search bar at the top of the page. type any text in the search bar.
-On the next page the filters used will show up near the top, so uncheck the one for your searchbar text.
-Now the only filter should be: `"Parent Publication Number":1001707`.
+To download a whole conference from IEEE Xplore, go to that of proceedings (for example [ARES](https://ieeexplore.ieee.org/xpl/conhome/1001707/all-proceedings)) and then check "search within publication" near the search bar at the top of the page.
+Type any text in the search bar and click search.
+On the next page, a list of "filters" will show up near the top, so uncheck your search text from that list of filters.
+Now the only filter should be the conference: `"Parent Publication Number":1001707`.
 Near the top of the page is a big blue "export"-button.

-    * on ieee, also visit each conference one by one to see the table of contents (https://ieeexplore-ieee-org.ezp.sub.su.se/xpl/conhome/5437532/proceeding?isnumber=5437988&sortType=vol-only-seq&pageNumber=1).
-WSDF started in 2008 (judging from the archives on ares-conference.eu)
-    * acm: visit each conference one by one to scroll down and select the groups of papers in wsdf and IoT-SECFOR, and then export citations.
-IoT-SECFOR started in 2018.
-* TODO dead conferences
-* TODO include papers from non-DF-specific journals and conferences? e.g. IEEE Access.
-* TODO use citation graphs to find more venues (openalex, crossref, etc.)?
-* TODO use keyword search or not?
+## Note on Springer Link
+Similar trick as with IEEE.
+Go to a list of proceeding (for example [ICDF2C](https://link-springer-com.ezp.sub.su.se/conference/icdf2c)) and search for any text.
+On the next page, delete the `query` parameter from the url.
+There is a download-button (a gray box with a down-pointing arrow) in the top right of the page.

 ## Process
 1. Download all dois (or links) for a few select (reputable) venues.